machado-lab/Multiple-species-animal-movements-network-properties-disease-dynamic-and-the-impact-of-targeted/README.md

 if(!require(SimInf)){install.packages("SimInf")};library(SimInf)
 ```
 ## Creates a function to run the model and the implement control action by node removal from the network
-The following code uses the [tidyverse](https://github.com/tidyverse/tidyverse) package and uses the [SimInf](https://github.com/stewid/SimInf) framkework you can visit their repositories for more information about it.
+The following code uses the [tidyverse](https://github.com/tidyverse/tidyverse) package and uses the Siminf framkework you can visit their repositories for more information about it.

 ```r
 network_control_actions <- function(sim.number = NA,